 Its three burners produce a total of 30,000 BTUs per hour and can heat up to 500 degrees Fahrenheit in minutes.
 The grill has an electric crossover ignition system, which allows for lighting all three burners at once with a single button press.
 Thanks to the burner tubes, which provide a consistent gas flow, the heat is spread very evenly throughout the cooking surface, which is essential for reducing the instances of hot or cold spots in your food.

 It has a generous cooking area of 529 square inches is enough to feed a large group of people.
 The cast iron grill grates are porcelain-enameled and do not require seasoning but will leave beautiful grill marks.
-There are “flavorizer” bars on the grill which get superheated and serve for catching all drippings and grease coming from the food being cooked.
+There are “flavorizer” bars on the grill which get superheated and served for catching all drippings and grease coming from the food being cooked.

 The main cooking area is 424 square inches in size, and there is an added warming rack which is 105 square inches.